psuriset/linux/Documentation/cdrom/cdrom-standard.rst

 hardware will allow).

-The goal of the Uniform CD-ROM Driver is **not** to alienate driver developers whohave not yet taken steps to support this effort.
+The goal of the Uniform CD-ROM Driver is **not** to alienate driver developers who have not yet taken steps to support this effort.
 The goal of Uniform CD-ROM Driver is simply to give people writing application programs for CD-ROM drives **one** Linux CD-ROM interface with consistent behavior for all CD-ROM devices.
 In addition, this also provides a consistent interface